bsherman/netmaker-traefik/README.md

 # netmaker-traefik

 This is a sample traefik configuration for running Netmaker.
-It's mostly based on the [Netmaker Quick Start](https://docs.netmaker.org/quick-start.html) but using [Traefik Proxy 2.5](https://traefik.io/blog/announcing-traefik-proxy-2-5/) instead of Caddy or Nginx.
+It's mostly based on the [Netmaker Quick Start](https://docs.netmaker.org/quick-start.html) but using [Traefik Proxy 2.6](https://traefik.io/blog/announcing-traefik-proxy-2-6/) instead of Caddy or Nginx.

-## Version 0.13.1
+## Version 0.14.0

-This version of the config supports Netmaker 0.13.1.
-Per Netmaker documentation, it is NOT advised to upgrade a previous version to 0.13.
+This version of the config supports Netmaker 0.14.0.
+Per Netmaker documentation, it is NOT advised to upgrade earlier versions to 0.12... while it IS acceptable to upgrade 0.13.x to 0.14.x.

 ## Quick Start